 Cross listed with PHYS 5739 and MetE 7910

-Students learn multiple advanced microscopy applications using state-of-the art imaging tools and analytical peripherals (EDS, EBSD, XRF).
+Students learn multiple advanced microscopy applications using state-of-the art imaging tools and analytical peripherals and receive hands-on training on electron microscopes (EDS, EBSD, XRF).

 Cross listed as CHEM 7780 and MET E 7910